Chart Color Schemes

 Residential development activity is lower than average in Noarlunga Downs according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Noarlunga Downs had approximately 5 residential properties approved annually over the past 5 financial years, totalling around 25 homes.
-In FY-26 to date, 4 approvals have been recorded.
-Over these 5 years, an average of 1.9 people moved to the area per dwelling built.
+AreaSearch analysis of ABS building approval numbers shows Noarlunga Downs recorded approximately 5 residential properties granted approval per year over the past 5 financial years, totalling an estimated 25 homes.
+In FY-26 so far, 4 approvals have been recorded.
+Over these 5 years, on average, 1.9 people moved to the area for each dwelling built.
 However, this decreased to 0.2 people per dwelling over the past 2 financial years.
-New properties are constructed at an average cost of $280,000.
+New properties are constructed at an average expected cost of $280,000.

 Frequently Asked Questions - Development